pkgcraft/pkgcraft.github.io/content/about/_index.md

 - ### Is this a portage rewrite or is pkgcraft targeting replacing portage?

-No, while both projects implement functionality described in [PMS](https://wiki.gentoo.org/wiki/Package_Manager_Specification), pkgcraft does not plan to duplicate portage's interface or feature set.
+While both projects implement functionality described in [PMS](https://wiki.gentoo.org/wiki/Package_Manager_Specification), pkgcraft does not plan to duplicate portage's interface or feature set.
 At its most basic, it intends to be a base to build more efficient tools.
 This does allow